codecentric-labs-zero/django-project-template/README.md

 ```

 Please note that this can only be done once and that you'll need to be part
-of the codecentric-labs-zero organizations on Heroku and GitHub for this to work.
+of the codecentric organization on Heroku and GitHub for this to work.

 Also, you need to use a GitHub token with the following permissions: